Stability of the Quantum Coherent Superradiant States in Relation to Exciton-Phonon Interactions and the Fundamental Soliton in Hybrid Perovskites: The basic equation in the coordinate space

 We consider a quasi-2D Wannier exciton interacting with LO phonons in a polar crystal \cite{Fainberg_Osipov2024JCP}, bearing in mind two energy bands: the valence band ($v$) and the conductance band ($c$).
 To introduce the single-exciton wavefunction, we introduce the basis set of single-exciton states $|n\mathbf{q}\rangle=B_{n\mathbf{q}}^{\dag}|0\rangle$ with energies $\hbar W_{n}(\mathbf{k})$ where $B_{n\mathbf{q}}^{\dag}$ are creation operators of excitons, $\mathbf{q}$ is a wave-vector, and $n$ is the principal quantum number of an excitonic state ($n=0,1,2$ ... for 2D). $\hbar W_{n}(\mathbf{k})=E_{c}(\mathbf{k}_{0})-E_{v}(\mathbf{k}_{0})+E_{n} +\frac{\hbar^{2}k^{2}}{2M^{\ast}}$ where $E_{n}$ is the energy of the internal structure of an exciton in state $n$, $E_{c}(\mathbf{k}_{0})-E_{v} (\mathbf{k}_{0})$ is the energy gap between the minimum of the first conduction band and the maximum of the valence band, $M^{\ast}=m_{e}^{\ast }+m_{h}^{\ast}$, $m_{e}^{\ast}$ and $m_{h}^{\ast}$ is the electron and hole effective mass, respectively.
 The exciton wavefunction is therefore given by $|\Psi\rangle=\sum_{\mathbf{q}}[G(\mathbf{q}|t)|0\rangle+\sum_{n} C_{n}(\mathbf{q}|t)|n\mathbf{q}\rangle]$, where $G(\mathbf{q}|t)$ is the ground state amplitude, and the coefficients $C_{n}(\mathbf{q}|t)$ represent the exciton wavefunction in the single-exciton basis.
 The complete single-exciton wave function satisfies the normalization condition

-We used coherent states $|\sigma\rangle$ \cite{Glauber63,BBGK1971} as the basis for the phonon states.
+We use the coherent states $|\sigma\rangle$ \cite{Glauber63,BBGK1971} as the basis for the phonon states.
 Each coherent state $|\sigma\rangle$ is parametrized by a multidimensional complex-valued vector $\sigma$ that encodes the coherent state center, i.e. the classical coordinate $x$ and classical momentum $p$, namely $\sigma=x+ip$.
-Our working basis consists of the direct products of the exciton and vibrational states
+Thus, our working basis consists of the direct products of the exciton and vibrational states

 To describe the time evolution of the wavefunction $|\Psi(t)\rangle$, we use the Ansatz for the time-dependent basis vectors (see also Davydov Ansatz~\cite{Davydov82,Gelin2015} used in the theory of one-dimensional molecular aggregates).
 It assumes that the basis vectors $|\mathbf{\sigma }(t),n\mathbf{q}\rangle$ depend on time in addition to the time-dependent expansion coefficients $C_{n}(\mathbf{\sigma},\mathbf{q}|t)\equiv C_{n}(\mathbf{q}|t)$.
 With this, the wavefunction can be expanded as